Tuesday, September 6, 2016 (Move-In Day)

 4:30 p.m. to 5:30 p.m., A CARLETON WELCOME, Recreation Center

 Your journey is just beginning.
-Hear from the President, the Vice President for Student Development & Dean of Students, and others for a true Carleton welcome with details on the incoming class, what it means to be a Carl, and what to expect this week and the years ahead.
+Hear from the President, Vice President for Student Life & Dean of Students., and others for a true Carleton welcome with details on the incoming class, what it means to be a Carl, and what to expect this week and the years ahead.
 Singing, cheering, dancing and laughter will be included.
 You will be seated separately from your parents with your New Student Week group.

 5:30 p.m. to 6:00 p.m., FRISBEE TOSS, Bald Spot

 This ceremony is the official beginning of your four years at Carleton.
 You will be given a personalized frisbee, encircle the Bald Spot, and listen to a brief announcement by President Poskanzer.
 All students will aim for a target on the center of the Bald Spot for a chance to win prizes.
 Winners and prizes will be announced at this time.
 After the toss, take any frisbee and meet someone new by returning it to its rightful owner by the end of New Student Week.

 6:00 p.m. to 6:15 p.m., TIME WITH YOUR PARENTS & FAMILY, Bald Spot

 Time for those last minute hugs and goodbyes before parents and family members attend a reception and depart campus, and you attend your first campus picnic as a Carl.